C4 Logo Return to main site

 Executive Summary

-In this third report on Australia’s progress towards the elimination of cervical cancer as a public health problem, we have revised and updated our indicators to reflect our rapidly progressing cervical cancer prevention and control environment.
-Our new national strategy for the elimination of cervical cancer as a public health problem sets ambitious but vital targets to achieve elimination rapidly and equitably in Australia:
+In this fourth report on Australia’s progress towards the elimination of cervical cancer as a public health problem, we are continuing to revise and update our indicators to reflect our rapidly progressing cervical cancer prevention and control environment.

 Below is a table showcasing Australia's progress towards the elimination of cervical cancer against WHO targets.